ryzyx/ryzyx/README.md

 ![image](https://user-images.githubusercontent.com/57099786/119670401-7e475100-be56-11eb-8a10-1d3900c2685d.png)

- - 🌱 I'm currently learning TypeScript, Go and cybersecurity
+ - 🌱 I'm currently learning TypeScript.
  - 👯 I'm looking to collaborate on full stack web apps!
  - 🤔 I'm looking for help with Typescript and React
  - 💬 Ask me about JS, Anime, cool places and gaming.